daggerhartlab/wp-starter-theme/README.md

 * Fill out the fields as needed and Save
 * In the theme's `templates/page-content-sections` directory, create a file called `component_name.twig` where `component_name` is the auto-populated "Name" of the component noted above.
 This is where the component markup will go.
     * The variables passed in (via `page.twig`) are `fields`, which has the ACF field values, and `component_key`, which is the row number beginning with `1`
-* Styles are typically place in `assets/scss/content-sections/{component_name}.scss` and imported in the "Flexible Content Sections" portion of `assets/styles.scss`
+* Styles are typically placed in `assets/scss/content-sections/{component_name}.scss` and imported in the "Flexible Content Sections" portion of `assets/styles.scss`
 * JavaScripts are typically placed in `assets/js/{component_name.es6.js}`.
 Note that files with the `.js` extension without the `.es6` prefix are ignored since these represent build artifacts.
 There is also a `scripts.es6.js` file where globally applicable JS code can go if needed.
 * At this point, you can view the page where you added the component and see the result